pgeu/pgeu-system/docs/confreg/super_conference.md

 Invoice payment options
 :  The payment options available for invoices for registrations and addons to this conference.
-This does not include sponsorship invoices, but it does include the invoiecs that sponsors will get if they for example buy extra vouchers.
+This does not include sponsorship invoices, but it does include the invoices that sponsors will get if they for example buy extra vouchers.